 The town has the authority to adopt strategies to preserve the structures and locations that contribute to its historic character, and to guide and shape future development so as to harmonize with that character and further enhance it.
-To this end, the Town has adopted a site plan review local law.
-In addition, the Town of Smithville needs to support and work with local organizations, including the Chenango Land Trust, who promote historic preservation and compatible development.
-To do so, the Town should investigate the advantages and disadvantages of creating a historical district in the Hamlet.
+To this end, the Town should consider the adoption of a site plan review local law.
+In addition, the Town of Smithville needs to support and work with local organizations that promote historic preservation and compatible development.